 - Hard cap: 500 lines; anything larger requires explicit approval.

-- Adjacent "helpful cleanups" must ship as separate PRs, not bundled.
+- Adjacent "helpful cleanups" ship as separate PRs, never bundled.

 Step 3: Disable opportunistic edits